NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/dataset_manager_jupyterlab_k8s.md

 ### Separate workspace and dataset storage

-Mount the workspace PVC at `/home/jovyan/work` and the Dataset Manager root PVC at `/home/jovyan/work/datasets` (nested inside `work`).
-Notebooks and `datasets/` both appear under the default JupyterLab file browser root.
-Dataset data still lives on the separate root PVC — deleting the workspace PVC does not remove datasets.
+Mount the workspace PVC at `/home/jovyan/work` and the Dataset Manager root PVC at `/home/jovyan/datasets`.
+Both appear under the default JupyterLab file browser root (`/home/jovyan`).
+Dataset data lives on the separate root PVC — deleting the workspace PVC does not remove datasets.

 ### Rotate credentials without rebuilding the image